IgoVeyner/pair-programming-challenge-react-states-debugger/README.md

 ## Intended Functionality

-When the page loads, you should see a header, a background image of the US flag, and a listing of all the flags for states and territories in a grid.
+When the page loads, you should see a header, a background image of the US flag, and listings of all the flags for US states and territories.

 When a state or territory gets clicked, the flag URL in the App state gets replaced which causes the background flag to also be replaced.